bw0rth/pync/docs/source/examples/port-scanning.rst

 =============
 Port Scanning
 =============
-**pync** can be used to perform a simple connect scan to see what ports and services a target machine is running.
+Sometimes it's useful to know which ports are open and what services a target machine is running.

 Scanning Multiple Ports
 =======================